-- Credit Mix (10%)
+- Credit mix (10%)

 - New credit (10%)

+The most important thing you can do to boost your credit score is to make payments on time.
 How much you owe is also important, so avoid borrowing more than you need.
 Consider applying for a secured credit card and maintaining a low balance.
 This will help you maintain a low credit utilization rate, which is an important element of the “amounts owed” factor.

-Having both a secured credit card and unsecured personal loan can help diversify your credit mix, but you should be careful about submitting too many applications; too much new credit can hurt your score.
+Having both a secured credit card and an unsecured personal loan can help diversify your credit mix, but you should be careful about submitting too many applications; too much new credit can hurt your score.